Cozumel emerald: Description

 Male Cozumel emeralds are 9 to 10.5 cm long and females 8 to 9.1 cm.
 Males and females both weigh about 2.5 g.
 Males have a black bill with a red tip.
-Its crown is bright golden to golden green and the rest of the upperparts a slightly duller golden green.
-Its underparts are brilliant metallic golden green with white tibal tufts.
+Its crown is bright golden to golden green and the rest of the upperparts are a slightly duller golden green.
+Its underparts are brilliant metallic golden green with white tibial tufts.
 The tail is long and deeply forked, blue-black or black with a blue gloss, and the central two or three pairs of feathers have dark brownish gray tips.
 The female's maxilla is black and the mandible red with a black tip.
 Its upperparts are bright metallic green to bronze green.
 It has a white stripe behind the eye and blackish cheeks.
 Its underparts are light gray.
 Its tail is not as long or deeply forked as the male's.
 The central pair of feathers are metallic green to blue green and the next two pairs are the same color with a blue-black or black band near the end and white tips.
 The outermost two pairs have white outer webs at their base, a wide black band near the end, and white tips.